RScarcia/ShooterGame_Custom/README.md

 # ShooterGame_Custom

-Custom version of Shooter Game example project of UE4.
+Custom version of UE4 Shooter Game example project, developed for a Multiplayer environment.
 New Features:
 * Teleport
 * Jetpack